Hang Your Art Like a Professional Interior Designer

 Blank walls are boring and gloomy and everyone knows that nothing adds character to a home more than the pictures on its walls.
 But before you rush off to hang your pictures there are a few things that you should know.

 Whether you’re hanging your latest gallery purchase or your five-year-old niece’s drawing you need to plan before you begin.
-Where and how you chose to display your art is crucial.
+Where and how you choose to display your art is crucial.
 It can change the feelings you have toward the piece and the character of the room.
-Now, there is no need to feel overwhelmed because I have a few tips that will help you hang your art like a pro.
+Read on for a few tips that will help you hang your art like a pro.

 Location, Location, Location